crowninda/Lu_Coursera/m1/README.md

 Author : Hsinghua Lu

-Project Detail : build a simple application that performs statistical analysis on a data set.
+Project Detail : Create a simple application to perform statistical analysis on a dataset.